aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/Spreadsheet-Elements/ranges/_index.md

 Represents a cell, a row, a column, a selection of cells containing one or more contiguous blocks of cells, or a 3D range.

-## Working with ranges on an Excel file.
+## Working with ranges on an Excel file

 - [Get Named Ranges inside the Workbook](/cells/get-named-ranges-inside-the-workbook/)
 - [Get Cells Data Based on Named Range](/cells/get-cells-data-based-on-named-range/)